sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/3CO Managing products/3LU_categories_and_product_types.md

 ### Entering products

 The next step is to enter products and assign them to your categories.
 Shopware allows you to use several types of products.

 Think of

 * regular physical products
 * products with variants (one cannot sell a t-shirt without a size and a color)
 * intengable products like learning courses or even
-* digital products (downloadable products) (music, software, etc)
+* digital products (AKA downloadable products) such as music, software, etc.

 Before starting to enter products, make sure you thought about what kind of products you want to sell.
 For several reasons, it doesn't make sense to enter different variants which only devite by color, size, weight or price as regular physical product each.
 Instead, consider to group them in products with variants and let the client decide which "flavor" of this product he wants to purchase.